Opinion: George Floyd protests and Central Europe’s hypocrisy on racial justice - Kafkadesk

 Tackling racist behaviour and policies at home

-Of course, it does not matter that there are always at least a couple of Roma people working at various state ministries; that many Roma people provide Slovakia with highly qualified doctors, teachers and researchers, and more.
+It doesn’t matter that Roma people work at various state ministries or provide Slovakia with highly qualified doctors, teachers, researchers and more.
 The deeply-engraved belief that no Roma could ever contribute to the well-being, betterment or prosperity of Slovak society is a huge problem that should be tackled with the utmost importance.

 These matters are disquieting, but sadly well-known.
-If Slovakia or other countries really want to express their solidarity towards anti-racism movements in the US, then surely changing one’s Facebook picture to include the Black Lives Matter hashtag won’t cut it, but concrete action to solve their own domestic racial discrimination and negative stereotypes need to be taken.
+If Slovakia or other countries really want to express their solidarity towards anti-racism movements in the US, then surely changing one’s Facebook picture to include the Black Lives Matter hashtag won’t cut it, but concrete action needs to be taken to solve their own domestic racial discrimination and negative stereotypes.

-Taking to the streets in Bratislava to protest about racial discrimination in the United States may be a welcome and appreciated expression of solidarity, but won’t solve anyone when it comes to negative attitudes experienced by foreigners or ethnic minorities in Slovakia and elsewhere in Central Europe.
-You’ll find yourself in a bit of a fix in Slovakia or Central Europe as a whole to find black people, who aren’t exactly roaming the streets.
-On the other hand, Roma, for example, account for at least 2% of the population, according to conservative estimates.
+Taking to the streets in Bratislava to protest against racial discrimination in the United States may be a welcome and appreciated gesture of solidarity, but won’t solve anything when it comes to negative attitudes experienced by foreigners or ethnic minorities in Slovakia and elsewhere in Central Europe.
+You’ll find yourself in a bit of a fix in Slovakia or Central Europe to find black people, who aren’t exactly roaming the streets.
+On the other hand, Roma, for example, account for at least 2% of Slovakia’s population, according to conservative estimates.

 By Mark Szabo